richardpct/hugo-richardpct.github.io/source/richardpct.github.io/content/post/makefille-tuto-01.md

 	commands
 ```

-Whenever you run this program, it rebuilds the targets if necessary, that is
+Whenever you run this Makefile, the program will be rebuilt only if program.o
-the program is rebuilt only if program.o is altered, and program.o is rebuilt
+is altered, and program.o will be rebuilt only if program.c is modified.
+But
-only if program.c is modified.
-But how Make knows if program must be rebuilt
+how Make knows if program must be rebuilt when program.c is modified ?
+By
-when program.c is modified ?
-By default Make compares the timestamp of each
+default Make compares the timestamp of each targets and their prerequisites, if
-targets and their prerequisites, if a target is older than their prerequisites,
-the target will be rebuilt.
+a target is older than their prerequisites, the target will be rebuilt.

 ## Make by example
-I wrote a Bash script to manage the installation of external packages which are
+I wrote a Bash script for installing some programs which are not installed on
-not present by default on my MacOS system such as Tmux.
+my MacOS system such as Tmux.

 ### Bash script version
 The following script can be found